nikhil478/opcode-visualizer/docs/3-the-opcodes/3-constant-value-and-pushdata-opcodes.md

 Pushdata Opcode Notation In Script

 It is important to note that most Bitcoin script interpreters or programming tools will insert the correct pushdata opcode for the data item being pushed, respecting the minimal encoding rule.
 Typically the user will need only to provide the data item itself.

-Examples shown in subsequent pages/chapters will exclude pushdata opcodes from the script to simplify the expressions and allow you to focus on the opcodes being discuss

 Input Script Opcode Rule